course-details-portlet

 The student:

-• can analyze various perspectives on upbringing based on underlying views of human nature and society, as well as the fundamental values in the purpose clause of the Education Act.
+• can analyze various historical views on education based on underlying views on humanity and society and the fundamental values in the educational framework.

 GENERAL COMPETENCE